What this post is about

 Summary

 Plan and make the most of three months for the onboarding of support agents!
 A warm welcome and a well-prepared workspace are just the beginning of an intensive onboarding phase.
 Team leaders must ensure that expectations and goals are aligned, providing the time needed to achieve them.
+Additionally, new working models such as remote and hybrid working pose certain onboarding challenges.
 It requires input and preparation from both sides, as a successful collaboration is a two-way street!

 On a side note: For those eager to be part of our dynamic team and contribute to our innovative endeavors, Zammad currently has open positions.
-We are actively seeking passionate individuals who share our commitment to excellence in customer support and technology.
 Whether you're a seasoned professional or a talented newcomer, Zammad offers a collaborative and growth-oriented work environment.
 Explore our current job opportunities and join us on this exciting journey.